saylenty/shannon_fano/README.md

 shannon_fano
 ============

-Algorithm implements Shennon-Fano encryption method.<br>
+The script implements Shennon-Fano coding algorithm.<br>
 For more details, have a look at the wiki page: [Shannon-Fano](https://en.wikipedia.org/wiki/Shannon%E2%80%93Fano_coding))<br>
 Moreover, the script calculates some additional info: